gauravanand10/ESP32-OTTO-ROBOT/README.md

-# 🚗 ESP32-OTTO-BUGGY
+# 🚗 ESP32-OTTO-ROBOT

-> **A wireless ESP32 robotic buggy controlled by an analog joystick, powered by UDP communication, and equipped with ultrasonic obstacle protection.**
+> **A wireless ESP32 robotic robot controlled by an analog joystick, powered by UDP communication, and equipped with ultrasonic obstacle protection.**

 <p align="center">